metashot/prok-quality/README.md

 - \# tRNA, \# tRNA types: the number of tRNA and the number of the tRNA types found, respectively.

+#### The `derep_info.tsv` file
+This TSV file contains:
+- Genome: genome filename
+- Cluster: the cluster ID (from 0 to N-1)
+- Representative: is this genome the cluster representative?

+## MIMAG/MISAG standards
 Following MIMAG/MISAG standards for SAG and MAG, you can classify a prokaryotic genome as **high-quality draft** when:
 - Completeness: >90%;